TogashiAoi/TRIP/README.md

 The goal of this project is to visualize international tourism expenses of countries.

-Using a dataset, conan can visualize international tourism of up to four countries.
+Using a dataset, conan-conan can visualize international tourism of up to four countries.

 The dataset is downloadable from: